binoyjayan/p2sh/docs/tutorial/filters.md

 The pattern is an expression that evaluates to a true or false.
 Actions are statements executed as a consequence.

+Filters resemble constructs found in the AWK language.

 ```
 @ pattern { action }